Tabori Movement

 Slovenes, Croats, and Serbs followed closely the liberation and unification such as in Italy, Germany, Greece, and Serbia.
 While Austria lost its northern Italian provinces, it gained in Bosnia, which led to a movement for unification of South Slavic groups, (Yugoslavs), into a third unit within Austria Hungary.

+Resolution of August 9th 1868

+The first rally organized with the initiative of Matija Prelog in Ljutomer, around 7,000 people gathered.

+The following resolution was adopted during the camp:The Slovenian nation gathered here unanimously declares that it cannot find a guarantee for the preservation and cultivation of its nationality in Article 19 of the basic constitutions of the state, until: